microsoft/FluidFramework/docs/docs/container-and-component-loading.md

 ![Image 6](./container-and-component-loading-6.jpg)

 Containers can exist without Components but they are not very functional.
-The paradigm we’ve created is for the Container Developer (`instantiateRuntime` implementer) to create a default `Component`.
+The paradigm we've created is for the Container Developer (`instantiateRuntime` implementer) to create a default `Component`.
 The default `Component` is simply the first `Component` in the `Container`.
 Having a default `Component` allows the Hosting Application to make a `request` against the `Container` asking for the default `Component` without knowing what the default `Component` is (more on